-The job search for police officers is not like a normal business opportunity.
+The job search for police officers is not like a normal job search.
 It’s a different world in law enforcement.
 Even though the process is challenging, extensive, and technical, your resume doesn’t have to be.
-We’ve put together some easy pointers to use to help find the right fit for you and your career.
+We’ve compiled some easy pointers for you to use to help find the right fit for your resume and your career.

 - Don’t worry about the length of your resume.
-Unless you’re switching careers, your resume will need to hold more information that just the usual two pages.
+Unless you’re switching careers, your resume will need to hold more information than the customary two pages.

-- Write an attention grabbing career objective that should look like the next rank you are aiming for.
+- Write an attention grabbing career objective that should reflect the next rank you are aiming for.

 - Strive for clarity when explaining your experiences.
 This can help filter out the least important info the reader needs to see.